creativityspark/bestpractices/Dataverse/Classic-Workflows.md

 # Workflows

-Good practices for Model Driven Apps Workflows and Actions.
+Good practices for Dataverse Classic Workflows and Actions.

 # WF-001